CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

                     },
         ```

-    - onAttachmentsButtonPress – this function will be called upon Attachments GenericTag user click.
+    - onAttachmentsButtonPress – this function is triggered when the user clicks on the Attachments GenericTag.

         ```js
         onAttachmentsButtonPress: async function (oEvent) {